reke1608/rekeportfolio/content/project/nickel-selenium-and-palladium-selenium-complexes/index.md

 ---
 title: Nickel-Selenium & Palladium-Selenium Complexes
-summary: This project aimed to report new nickel-selenium and palladium-selenium complexes thereby adding to the existing knowledge of nickel complexes with selenium ligands.
+summary: This project aimed to report new nickel-selenium and palladium-selenium complexes thereby adding to the existing research on nickel complexes with selenium ligands.
 tags:
   - Undergraduate
 date: '2022-12-05T00:00:00Z'